 2. Passion is fleeting.

-Passion is a powerful feeling of extreme love or hate, and is classified as an emotion.
-Here’s the problem: whether we like it or not, emotions aren’t permanent.
+Passion is a powerful feeling of extreme love or hate classified as an emotion.
+Here’s the problem: emotions aren’t permanent whether we like it or not.
 They appear just as quickly as they fade.

-According to a series of four studies conducted in 2014 on finding a career based on passion, or developing passion in a career chosen by skills, researchers found that “both facilitate success”.
-However, the same researchers noticed that there were differences in the motivational and productive patterns of the workers.
-The most interesting finding: those who found passion in a career they chose based on objective reasons ended up being slightly more successful than those who simply just followed their passion.
+According to a series of four studies conducted in 2014 on finding a career based on passion or developing passion in a career chosen by skills, researchers found that “both facilitate success”.
+However, the same researchers noticed differences in the workers’ motivational and productive patterns.
+The most interesting finding: those who found passion in a career they chose based on objective reasons were slightly more successful than those who simply followed their passion.
 Think about it – if the passion disappeared (as it nearly always does), what else will motivate you to continue pushing forward with your idea?